Matus-Dubrava/aws/WellArchitectedFramework/README.md

 -   How does your system withstand component failures?
 -   How are you planning for recovery?

+# Performance Efficiency Pillar

+The Performance Efficiency pillar focuses on how to use computing resources efficiently to meet your requirements and how to maintain that efficiency as demand changes and technology evolves.

+-   democratize advanced technologies (treat these technologies as services that can be used by anyone, you don't need NoSQL DBA expert to use DynamoDB)
+-   go global in minutes
+-   use server-less architecture (Lambda + S3 vs. EC2 instance)
+-   experiment more often

+Performance Efficiency in the cloud consists of 4 areas:

+-   compute
+-   storage
+-   database
+-   space-time trade-off

+## Compute

+When architecting your system it is important to choose the right kind of server.
+Some applications require heavy CPU utilization, some require heavy memory utilization etc.
+With AWS servers are virtualized and at the click of a button (or API call) you can change the type of server in which your environment is running on.
+You can even swith to running no servers at all and use AWS Lambda.

+### Compute Questions

+-   How do you select the appropriate instance type for your system?
+-   How do you ensure that you continue to have the most appropriate instance type as new instance types and features are introduced?
+-   How do you monitor your instances post launch to ensure they are performing as expected?
+-   How do you ensure that the quantity of your instance matches demand?

+## Storage

+The optimal storage solutions for your environment depends on a number of factors:

+-   access method - block, file or object
+-   patterns of access - random or sequential
+-   throughput required
+-   frequency of access - online, offline, archival
+-   frequency of update - work (stale), dynamic
+-   availability constraints
+-   durability constraints

+At AWS the storage is virtualized.
+With S3 you cna have 11 x 9's durability, Cross Region Replication etc. With EBS you can choose between different storage mediums (such as SSD, Magnetic, PIOPS etc.).
+You can also easily move volumes between the different types of storage mediums (via snapshots)

+### Storage Questions

+-   How do you select the appropriate storage solution for your system?
+-   How do you ensure that you continue to have the most appropriate storage soluteion as new storage solutions and features are launched?
+-   How do you monitor your storage solution to ensure it is performing as expected?
+-   How do you ensure that the capacity and throughput of your storage solution matches demand?

+## Database

+The optimal database solution depends on a number of factors.
+Do you need database consistency, do you need high availability, do you need NoSQL, do you need DR etc?
+With AWS you get a lot of options.
+RDS, DynamoDB, Redshift etc.

+### Database Questions

+-   How do you select the appropriate database solution for your system?
+-   How do you ensure that you continue to have the most appropriate database solution and features as new solutions and features are launched?
+-   How do you monitor your databases to ensure performance is as expected?
+-   How do you ensure the capacity and throughput of your database matches demand?

+## Space-Time trade-off

+Using AWS you can use services such as EDS to add read replicas, reducing the load on your database and creating multiple copies of the database.
+This helps to lower latency.

+You can use Direct Connect to provide predictable latency between your HQ and AWS.

+You can use the global infrastructure to have multiple copies of your environment, in regions that are closest to your custormer base.
+You can also use caching services such as ElastiCache or CloudFront to reduce latency.

+### Space-Time trade-off Questions

+-   How do you select the appropriate proximity and chaching solutions for your systems?
+-   How do you ensure that you continue to have the most appropriate proximity and caching solutions as new solutions are launched?
+-   How do you monitor your proximity and caching solutions to ensure performance is as exprected?
+-   How do you ensure that the proximity and caching solutions you have matches demand?

 # Shared Responsibility model

 Customer (us) is responsible for: